EConradie/DV300_Term2_Project/README.md

 - **Judge Role**: Selected users can become judges and have the authority to create new challenges.
 - **Leaderboard**: Displays users with the highest total points.
 - **Profile Management**: Users can view their entries and update their profile pictures.
-- **Real-time Challenge Timers**: Live countdowns for ongoing challenges (future feature).
-- **Advanced Filtering**: Enhanced categorization and filtering of challenges (planned enhancement).
-- **Community Forums**: A space for users to discuss techniques, challenges, and other topics (upcoming feature).

 ## Tech Stack